ejmastnak/ejmastnak.com/content/tutorials/vim-latex/prerequisites.md

 date: 2022-01-24
 ---

+# 1. Suggested Prerequisites for Writing LaTeX in Vim

+{{< vim-latex/header part="one" >}}
 {{< vim-latex/navbar >}}

-# 1. Suggested Prerequisites for Writing LaTeX in Vim

-{{< date-last-mod >}}

-This is part one in a [seven-part series]({{< relref "/tutorials/arch/about" >}}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
+This article covers prerequisite knowledge for following along with the series, and was last modified on {{< date-last-mod-span >}}.

-Some prerequisite knowledge is unavoidable here, and I cover suggested prerequisites below, always with a suggestion or mini-tutorial for getting up to speed.
+Unfortunately, some prerequisite knowledge is unavoidable here, and I cover suggested prerequisites below (but always with a suggestion or mini-tutorial for getting up to speed).
-You should be comfortable with the material in this article to get the most out of this series.
+I believe you should be comfortable with the material in this article to get the most out of this series.

-{{< toc level="2" title="Contents of this article" >}}
+{{< vim-latex/toc level="2" title="Contents of this article" >}}

 ## LaTeX knowledge